TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/Arquitecture.md

   - Instrumented kites measuring VOCs
   - Hacking fiber optic flowers to light up based on CO2 sensor readings (EPA ORD)

+# Additional Factors

+- Reliability of the manufacturing
+   - many are produced in batches
+- Data communications
+- Ease of operation
+- Power draw
+- Lifetime of sensor
+  - some likely to fail within 1

 # High Level Single Arquitecture